cryptoparty/handbook/README.md

 Prerequisites
 -------------
-For building the handbook artifacts (PDF, LaTeX, etc...) the following prerequisites are required:
+For building the handbook artifacts (PDF, LaTeX, EPUB etc...) the following prerequisites are required:
  - GNU make
  - pandoc
  - pdflatex